pnts/methodandmatter/source/kp/dec-22.html.md

 ---
 title: Kitchen Party December 22
+image: "kp/dec22.jpeg"
 ---

 #### Kitchen Party, December 2022

-## End of Year Reflections and Other Sundries
+# End of Year Reflections and Other Sundries

 ![photo of Durham, NC in the winter](kp/dec22.jpeg) Winter woods in Durham, North Carolina.
 December 2022